AGBarefoot/WAI-ARIA-training/README.md

 # WAI-ARIA-training
-Educacional Project with metalanguage for community.
+Web Accessibility`s Project with metalanguage for community.